FAQs

 Basic Information

 Judge Nicholas G. Garaufis, of the United States District Court for the Eastern District of New York, is currently overseeing this lawsuit.
-This case is known as Oliver v.
+This case is known as Moskowitz v.
 Am.
 Express Co., No. 19-CV-566.
 The people who filed the class action case are called the Plaintiffs.
 The Defendants in the lawsuit are American Express Company and American Express Travel Related Services Company, Inc. (“Amex”).

-You are included in the debit-card classes if you are a (natural) person who is a card account holder and:
+You are included in the debit card classes if you are a (natural) person who is a card account holder and:

-- Your account billing address was in one of the nine states below during the applicable time period (“Class Period”) and
+- Your account billing address was in one of the nine states below during the applicable time period (“Class Period”), and

 - You used, or allowed an authorized user to use, this Visa or Mastercard debit card account to purchase a good or service from a Qualifying Merchant during the Class Period in that same state.